tblaase/Net_Practice/README.md

 ## Switches

 A switch will enable you to connect more than two devices to the same network.<br>
-It's only purpose is to distribute packages to its network.<br>
+Its only purpose is to distribute packages to its network.<br>
 To see a working example, you can take a look at [Level 3](https://github.com/tblaase/Net_Practice/blob/main/my_solutions/Level_3.png).<br>

 ## Routers

-As previously mentioned a router is a interface which enables communication between different networks.<br>
+As previously mentioned a router is an interface which enables communication between different networks.<br>
 A router has the ability to be part of multiple networks, in Netpractice this is visualized by the so called `Interface`.<br>
-If routers and switches are still magic to you, i suggest looking deeper [into it](https://www.youtube.com/watch?v=Vc16CCAAz7Q) yourself, as their basic understanding is crucial to succeed in this project.
+If routers and switches are still magic to you, I suggest looking deeper [into it](https://www.youtube.com/watch?v=Vc16CCAAz7Q) yourself, as their basic understanding is crucial to succeed in this project.

 [back to contents](https://github.com/tblaase/Net_Practice#contents)